JorgePe/matrix_6x6/README.md

 Q: Is it possible to use just 2 ColorLightMatrix devices?

-A: It will be possible very soon, in a 6x3 arrangement; not much usefull for displaying static text but scrolling text works almost decently, our brain can compensate the lack of resolution.
+A: It will be possible very soon, in a 6x3 arrangement; not much usefull for displaying static text but scrolling text works almost decently, our brain can compensate quite well the lack of resolution.